Photographer Rob Greer

 Please let me know if you'd like to see a long list of less recognizable clients.
 Because those folks are really important to me too.

-Also Good Magazine, Harvard Magazine, Austin Monthly Magazine, Lawn & Landscape Magazine, Style Me Pretty, Grace Ormonde Wedding Style, Lacrosse Magazine, SpaceNews, and the Nikon International Calendar.
+Also Good Magazine, Harvard Magazine, The Harvard Gazette, Austin Monthly Magazine, Lawn & Landscape Magazine, Style Me Pretty, Grace Ormonde Wedding Style, Lacrosse Magazine, SpaceNews, Richmond Magazine, and the Nikon International Calendar.
 I've even been interviewed on the TODAY show and for USA Today.

 I'm also currently in the running to work for several made-up publications including Better with Bacon Magazine, Eating with Ewoks, Zombie Apocalypse Digest, and the Photographers-With-Super-Long-Bios Gazette.

-In addition to my client accolades, I've been recognized with more than forty awards including two 1st place, three 2nd place, and three 3rd place trophies from Wedding and Portrait Photographers International (WPPI).
+In addition to my client accolades, I've been recognized with more than forty awards since 2010 including three 1st place, three 2nd place, and three 3rd place trophies from Wedding and Portrait Photographers International (WPPI).
 I've also been awarded the title Master of WPPI.

 And Jonathan Togo, Eva La Rue, Bill Bellamy, Telma Hopkins, Josh Stewart, Tichina Arnold, Wayne Brady, Max Carver, Buzz Aldrin, Jane Goodall, Chitty Chitty Bang Bang, Representative Richard Neal, Senator Barbara Boxer, Clive Cussler, John Sandford, Vint Cerf, Eric Garcetti, and the crew who flew NASA's final space shuttle mission.
 I've also photographed scores of total strangers.
 I'd like to photograph you too.